 The AssiStep can be installed in most staircases.
 We recommend taking pictures that show the entire run of the stairs, as well as the areas around the upper and lower landings.
 In most cases, extending the rail system up to 30-40 cm from the edge of the uppermost step of the upstairs landing is desirable.
 If space is limited or if the wall ends close to the stairs, we recommend sending us pictures in order to get feedback quickly.
-You can also find our measurement guide under technical info here.

 The stairs in my home are narrow.
 Can the AssiStep be mounted here?

 Yes, as long as the width of the stairs is at minimum 60 cm.
 Stairs more narrow than this are very uncommon.

 I already have a handrail.
 Can the AssiStep be mounted over this?

 Yes, the AssiStep rail system can be installed above a handrail already in place.
 However, we always recommend replacing an existing handrail with the AssiStep handrail.
 The AssiStep railing is made of stainless steel and aluminum, and thus well suited as a handrail for people who do not require using the AssiStep support handle.

 Currently, the AssiStep is available in Norway, Sweden, the Netherlands, Germany, Austria and Switzerland.

 More countries are added continually, so feel free to send an email to firstname.lastname@example.org if you wish to buy an AssiStep in a country not listed above.